C919 VMT

 Virtual Cockpit

-• All cockpit panels P1–P9: PFD/ND, ECAS upper/lower, overhead panel, glareshield, pedestal, CB panels
+• All panels P1–P9: PFD/ND, ECAS upper/lower, overhead panel, glareshield, pedestal, CB panels

-• Full ECAS simulation: engine, APU, electrical, hydraulic, fuel, FCTL, pressurization and all system pages
+• Full ECAS simulation: engine, APU, electrical, hydraulic, fuel, FCTL, pressurisation and all system pages

-• CFDS / BITE simulation: MCDU Maintenance page access, fault code retrieval, test execution
+• CFDS/BITE simulation: MCDU Maintenance page access, fault code retrieval, system test execution

 • LEAP-1C engine parameters: N1, N2, EGT, fuel flow, oil pressure, oil temperature, vibration